 While Google Meet and Microsoft Teams are safer to use when run by institutions, there have been security issues with Zoom meetings.
 The Cyber Coordination Centre (CyCord), under the Union Ministry of Home Affairs (MHA), has issued an advisory on the secure use of the Zoom Meeting Platform by private individuals, which should be followed.

 Online Courses/Live Lectures/Online Learning Resources — Major enforcement of digitalization in the Indian education sector came in the year 2017 when the Government of India launched SWAYAM, SWAYAM Prabha and National Academic Depository (NAD).
-Subsequently, the National Digital Library of India (NDLI), which hosts 47,917,213 learning resources (as on 21st April, 2020), was launched in the year 2018.
-The resources include books, thesis, audio and video lectures, etc.
+Subsequently, the National Digital Library of India (NDLI), which hosts 47,917,213 learning resources (as of 21 April 2020), was launched in the year 2018.
+The resources include books, theses, audio and video lectures, etc.

 The list of tools described here is not exhaustive and there is a plethora of such platforms/tools that can be utilized in education.
 I shall write about more digital tools in my next article.
 May we consider these challenging times as an opportunity to digitally update pedagogy so that when we are re-installed after the crisis is over, we come forth as technology-enabled, improved versions of ourselves – Charu Dogra Rawat 2.0.